-Creating access to affordable, high-quality HIV, hepatitis C and tuberculosis medicines for lower-resource countries.
+MPP - Creating access to affordable, high-quality medicines to treat HIV, hepatitis C and tuberculosis in lower-resource countries.

 “We are running the biggest antiretroviral therapy programme in the whole world.
 We would not have been able to do so if not for generics.
 Companies are now willing to give voluntary licenses for others to manufacture generics.”